royalihasan/dockerized-setup-kafka-connect-oracle-debezium-stack/README.md

 # Kafka Connect with Oracle Database Using Debezium

+> Note:

+## Repository Branches Overview

+### 1. Demo Record Branch

+The first branch in the Oracle-KI repository is dedicated to the demonstration record.
+Within this branch, the Debezium connector version 1.9 has been utilized.
+Notably, the integration involves implicit Oracle plugging and encompasses various additional functionalities.
+The payload associated with this branch provides a comprehensive overview of the implemented features.

+### 2. Upgraded Features Branch

+The second branch focuses on upgraded features, incorporating the latest version of the Debezium connector and the inclusion of the Kowl UI.
+In this branch, Oracle is not implicitly installed; instead, only the addition of the OJBC driver is required.
+The setup includes multiple tables, and the payload details the specific configurations for seamless integration.
+---
 ## 1. Steps to Pull Oracle Database Enterprise(_21C_) Image

 1. **Login to Oracle Container Registry:**